nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect commands to try: `addvisit 1 vd/test`, `addvisit 90000 vd/test` (assuming 90000 is larger than size of patient list)
        Expected: Error message will be shown as an invalid command is given.

+##### F.8 Adding an appointment

+1. Adding a new appointment to the appointment list and calendar

+   1. Test case: `addappt 1 st/11/11/2020 12:00 d/60`<br>
+      Expected: An appointment containing the details of the first patient, appointment date, starting and ending time will be added to the appointment list and reflected in the calendar.

+   1. Test case: `addappt`<br>
+      Expected: No appointment is added.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect add appointment commands to try: `addappt x st/11/11/2020 12:00 d/60` (where x is larger than the list size), `addappt 0 st/11/11/2020 12:00 d/60`, `addappt 0 st/42/42/2020 25:00 d/2147483647`<br>
+      Expected: Similar to previous.

+##### F.9 Deleting an appointment

+1. Deleting an appointment in the appointment list and calendar

+   1. Test case: `deleteappt 1`<br>
+      Expected: First appointment is deleted from the list and removed from calendar.
+Details of the deleted appointment shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `deleteappt 0`<br>
+      Expected: No appointment is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `deleteappt`, `deleteappt x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 ## **Appendix G: Effort**